integreat-io/integreat/README.md

 A qualifier is simply a path with an expression that will evaluate to true or false.
 If a mapping has qualifiers, it will only be applied to data that satisfies all its qualifiers.
-Qualifiers are applied to the data at the mapping's path, before it is mapped and transformed.
+Qualifiers are applied to the data at the mapping's path, before it is mapped and mutated.

 An example of two mappings with qualifiers:
 ```